bhavitrab/prompt-engineering-EX-01/README.md

 RLHF (Reinforcement Learning from Human Feedback): Human testers rank different AI responses.
 The model learns that humans prefer helpful, honest, and harmless answers over toxic or nonsensical ones.

+references:gemini,chatgpt,perplexity.

 Result
+The report demonstrates that scaling LLMs unlocks powerful capabilities, but also introduces cost, efficiency, and ethical challenges.
+The future lies in smarter scaling — balancing size with efficiency rather than just building endlessly larger models.